 biological_processes:

-- preferred_term: endocardial cushion to mesenchymal transition
+- preferred_term: epithelial to mesenchymal transition involved in endocardial

 term: